 There is always a concurrence between phenomena on different strata of existence.
-Other planes are sometimes unknown to us; by this principle we can at least glean some knowledge of what we would otherwise be totally ignorant of.
+Other planes are sometimes unknown to us.
+By this principle we can at least glean some knowledge of what we would otherwise be totally ignorant of.
 As above, so below is a universal axiom.
-It applies to all strata of reality.
+It applies to all layers of reality.

 We live on the cusp of a new day.
 Just as the earth’s surface has formed over eons of time, so have the structures of human consciousness shifted and mutated from an original form.
 Mountains have arisen from massive tectonic shifts below the surface, entire continents have drifted to their current locations.
 So also the topography of human consciousness has shifted first this way, then that.
 We are nearing the next shift, the next mutation that will supersede the current state of consciousness in favor of something wonderful, fresh, and deeply profound.
 Powerful tectonic movements are occurring now in the collective unconscious that will eventually irrupt into view.

 In 1912, German geophysicist and meterologist, Alfred Wegener, formulated the theory of continental drift.
 He noticed how the shapes of the various continents could almost be fit together like a jigsaw puzzle.
 His hypothesis states that earth’s continents were originally one single land mass, and that, gradually, they broke apart and drifted away from each other.
 This single land mass he called, Urkontinent, meaning “primal continent.”
 This Urkontinent was later called Pangaea, which means “All-Earth.”